BABY BLUES

 LOVE THEIR NEWLY BORNS

-Psychiatrists have a name for the desperate situation that Berit and an endless number of women experience after the birth of their children: „ postpartum depression“.
-This can affect out of the blue each new mother and, in worst case, can have lethal consequences: the suicide of the mother or the murdering of the baby.
-But even if the disease does not have such a dramatic end, postpartum depression feels like hell to the new mothers.
-They do not only suffer because they cannot feel any love for their newborn baby, they also feel guilty for not being „a good mother“.
+Psychiatrists have a name for the desperate situation that Berit and countless women experience after the birth of their children: postpartum depression.
+It can strike any new mother without warning and, in the worst cases, can have fatal consequences — the suicide of the mother or the killing of her child.
+But even without such a tragic outcome, postpartum depression is an ordeal for new mothers.
+They suffer not only because they cannot feel love for their newborn, but because they feel guilty for failing to be ‘a good mother.’

-„No Feelings For The Newborn Baby“ accompanies 26-year-old Berit, her 3-month young son Finn, 25-year-old Lena and her little Emilia while overcoming the depression - and learning how to love their own child.
-Both women are in the „mother-child“ department of the Westphälisches Zentrum für Psychiatrie in Hern where Dr. Luc Turmes and his team are taking care of them.
+Baby Blues accompanies 26-year-old Berit and her three-month-old son Finn, and 25-year-old Lena and her daughter Emilia, as they work through their depression — and learn to love their own children.
+Both women are being treated in the mother-and-child unit at the Westfälisches Zentrum für Psychiatrie in Herne, under the care of Dr Luc Turmes and his team.

-Lena tried to kill herself.
-Her partner Marc found her just on time.
-She was ashamed that she had once forgotten to feed her little daughter Emilia.
+Lena had tried to take her own life.
+Her partner Marc found her just in time.
+She had been consumed by guilt after forgetting, just once, to feed her daughter Emilia.

-Lena and Berit admit very bravely their disease.
-It is stigmatised with many tabus and therefore painfully repressed.
-Experts believe that 15 percent of German mothers suffer from some mild or severe form of postpartum depression: that makes between 80, and 120,000 women per year.
-Everybody can be a „bad mother“.
-Susanne is 40 years old and gynaecologist.
-She has been helping hundreds of women during the pregnancy and the delivery.
-Until she got her first baby - and got depression.
-When her husband left the house, she started to panic because she could not stand being alone with her newborn daughter Clara.
-Susanne has overcome the nightmare.
-Berit and Lena are still fighting to make this horror trip of shame and guilty stop. „No Feelings For The Newborn Baby“ shows that life is not an adverting spot and that the concept of „Motherly love“ needs to be redefined.
+Lena and Berit bravely speak out about their illness.
+Postpartum depression carries a heavy stigma and remains painfully underreported.
+Experts believe that around 15 percent of German mothers experience some form of postpartum depression — between 80,000 and 120,000 women per year.
+Susanne is 40 years old and a gynaecologist.
+She has helped hundreds of women through pregnancy and childbirth — until she had her first child and fell into depression herself.
+When her husband left the house, she would panic at the thought of being alone with her newborn daughter Clara.
+Susanne has come through the nightmare.
+Berit and Lena are still fighting to put the shame and guilt behind them.
+Baby Blues shows that life is not an advertising campaign — and that our understanding of maternal love needs to be reexamined

-Psychiatrists have a name for the desperate situation that Berit and an endless number of women experience after the birth of their children: „ postpartum depression“.
-This can affect out of the blue each new mother and, in worst case, can have lethal consequences: the suicide of the mother or the murdering of the baby.
-But even if the disease does not have such a dramatic end, postpartum depression feels like hell to the new mothers.
-They do not only suffer because they cannot feel any love for their newborn baby, they also feel guilty for not being „a good mother“.
+Psychiatrists have a name for the desperate situation that Berit and countless women experience after the birth of their children: postpartum depression.
+It can strike any new mother without warning and, in the worst cases, can have fatal consequences — the suicide of the mother or the killing of her child.
+But even without such a tragic outcome, postpartum depression is an ordeal for new mothers.
+They suffer not only because they cannot feel love for their newborn, but because they feel guilty for failing to be ‘a good mother.’

-„No Feelings For The Newborn Baby“ accompanies 26-year-old Berit, her 3-month young son Finn, 25-year-old Lena and her little Emilia while overcoming the depression - and learning how to love their own child.
-Both women are in the „mother-child“ department of the Westphälisches Zentrum für Psychiatrie in Hern where Dr. Luc Turmes and his team are taking care of them.
+Baby Blues accompanies 26-year-old Berit and her three-month-old son Finn, and 25-year-old Lena and her daughter Emilia, as they work through their depression — and learn to love their own children.
+Both women are being treated in the mother-and-child unit at the Westfälisches Zentrum für Psychiatrie in Herne, under the care of Dr Luc Turmes and his team.

-Lena tried to kill herself.
-Her partner Marc found her just on time.
-She was ashamed that she had once forgotten to feed her little daughter Emilia.
+Lena had tried to take her own life.
+Her partner Marc found her just in time.
+She had been consumed by guilt after forgetting, just once, to feed her daughter Emilia.

-Lena and Berit admit very bravely their disease.
-It is stigmatised with many tabus and therefore painfully repressed.
-Experts believe that 15 percent of German mothers suffer from some mild or severe form of postpartum depression: that makes between 80, and 120,000 women per year.
-Everybody can be a „bad mother“.
-Susanne is 40 years old and gynaecologist.
-She has been helping hundreds of women during the pregnancy and the delivery.
-Until she got her first baby - and got depression.
-When her husband left the house, she started to panic because she could not stand being alone with her newborn daughter Clara.
-Susanne has overcome the nightmare.
-Berit and Lena are still fighting to make this horror trip of shame and guilty stop. „No Feelings For The Newborn Baby“ shows that life is not an adverting spot and that the concept of „Motherly love“ needs to be redefined.
+Lena and Berit bravely speak out about their illness.
+Postpartum depression carries a heavy stigma and remains painfully underreported.
+Experts believe that around 15 percent of German mothers experience some form of postpartum depression — between 80,000 and 120,000 women per year.
+Susanne is 40 years old and a gynaecologist.
+She has helped hundreds of women through pregnancy and childbirth — until she had her first child and fell into depression herself.
+When her husband left the house, she would panic at the thought of being alone with her newborn daughter Clara.
+Susanne has come through the nightmare.
+Berit and Lena are still fighting to put the shame and guilt behind them.
+Baby Blues shows that life is not an advertising campaign — and that our understanding of maternal love needs to be reexamined

 Facts